Planning for the Future

 Addressing long-term regional needs

-The Metropolitan Council adopted Imagine 2050, the regional development guide for the Twin Cities region.
-Staff supporting subject areas across the Met Council collaborated with a multidisciplinary team of experts and community partners to develop the 2050 Water Policy Plan as part of this regional guide.
-Our plan is tailored to address the needs of our region, guiding local and regional water supply, wastewater, and water quality and quantity investments to support sustainable growth.
-The policy plan outlines the Met Council’s commitment to equitable water access, climate resilience, mitigating greenhouse gas emissions, partnering with communities, and water reuse and conservation.
+The Met Council adopted Imagine 2050, the regional development guide for the Twin Cities region.
+Staff from across the Met Council collaborated with a multidisciplinary team of experts and community partners to develop the 2050 Water Policy Plan as part of this regional guide.
+The plan is tailored to address regional needs, guiding investments in local and regional water supply, wastewater, and water-quality management to support sustainable growth.
+It outlines the Met Council’s commitment to equitable water access, climate resilience, greenhouse gas mitigation, community partnerships, and water reuse and conservation.

 Facilitating policy and planning conversations

-The Met Council developed a water supply planning atlas to support planning and policy discussions and serve as an outreach and education tool.
+The Met Council developed a water supply planning atlas to support planning and policy discussions and to serve as an outreach and education tool.
 The atlas compiles water supply data and information from state and federal agencies, local communities, and a variety of technical studies.
-It also organizes information by subregions — groups of neighboring communities connected by a combination of shared water challenges, hydrogeologic landscapes, and organically developed by community water supply planning groups from previous planning cycles.
+It also organizes information by sub-regions— groups of neighboring communities connected by a combination of shared water challenges, hydrogeologic landscapes, and planning relationships established during previous planning cycles.
 The information helps communities communicate, collaborate, and better connect with regional plans, policies, and goals.

 Planning to protect water resources

-In 2023, the Metropolitan Council was directed by the Minnesota Legislature to develop a comprehensive plan to ensure communities in the metro region have access to sufficient safe drinking water to allow for municipal growth while simultaneously ensuring the sustainability of surface and ground water resources to supply the needs to future generations.
+In 2023, the Met Council was directed by the Minnesota Legislature to develop a comprehensive plan to ensure communities in the metro region have access to sufficient, safe drinking water to support municipal growth while also safeguarding the sustainability of surface and ground water resources for future generations.

-In early 2024, a workgroup with representatives from local communities and several agencies was formed to advise the Met Council in this comprehensive plan for the northeast metro area.
-The work group developed an overall goal for the project which is to ensure access to sufficient, safe and affordable drinking water for all communities in the Northeast Metro Area to meet current and growing needs while safeguarding the sustainability of surface and groundwater resources.
+In early 2024, a work group with representatives from local communities and several agencies was formed to advise the Met Council in this comprehensive plan for the northeast metro area.
+The work group developed an overall goal for the project: to ensure access to sufficient, safe, and affordable drinking water for all communities in the northeast metro.
 The work group has been meeting to prioritize studies that need to be completed to help develop the recommendations in the report.

-The White Bear Lake Area Comprehensive plan developed recommendations for future actions that will ensure communities in the White Bear Lake area have access to sufficient safe drinking water to allow for municipal growth while simultaneously ensuring the sustainability of surface water and groundwater resources to supply the needs of future generations.
+The White Bear Lake Area Comprehensive plan developed recommendations to ensure that communities in the region continue to have reliable, safe drinking water to allow for municipal growth.

 Investing in resilient infrastructure